-Anthropic vs. the Pentagon — When an AI Company's Ethical Judgment Collides with National Security
+Anthropic vs. The Pentagon — When AI Companies' Ethical Judgments Collide with National Security

-Anthropic refused the Pentagon's demand for unrestricted access and was banned from all federal contracts.
-We examine the structural questions raised by the collision between corporate ethical autonomy and national security.
+Anthropic rejected the Pentagon's demand for unrestricted use and was banned from federal contracts.
+Examining tensions between AI ethics and national security.

-The turning point came on February 13, 2026, when reports revealed that Claude had been used in an operation to detain Venezuelan President Maduro.
-From the outset, Anthropic had established two red lines for its AI: a prohibition on use in fully autonomous weapons, and a prohibition on large-scale domestic surveillance of U.S. citizens.
-The involvement in the Maduro operation called the enforceability of these boundaries into question.
+The turning point came with reporting on February 13, 2026, revealing that Claude had been used in an operation to apprehend Venezuelan President Maduro.
+Anthropic had established two red lines for AI use from the beginning: prohibition of use in fully autonomous weapons and prohibition of use in large-scale domestic surveillance of U.S. citizens.
+The involvement in the Maduro operation raised questions about the effectiveness of these boundaries.

-On February 24, Secretary of Defense Hegseth sent a letter to CEO Amodei demanding "unrestricted use across all applications," with a deadline of February 27 — an unusually short three-day window.
-On February 26, Amodei issued a statement refusing the demand, declaring that he could "in good conscience accede to the Pentagon's request".
+On February 24, Defense Secretary Hegseth sent a letter to CEO Amodei, demanding "unrestricted use for all purposes" with a deadline of February 27.
+The three-day deadline was exceptionally short.
+Amodei issued a statement on February 26 rejecting this demand, explicitly stating that he could "not in good conscience accede to the Pentagon's request."

-Retaliation was immediate.
-Between February 27 and 28, President Trump ordered a blanket ban on all federal contracts with Anthropic.
-The justification invoked was a "supply chain risk" designation — a framework traditionally applied to foreign companies such as Huawei, never before to a U.S. firm.
+Retaliation came immediately.
+Between February 27 and 28, President Trump ordered a complete ban on Anthropic's federal contracts.
+The justification used was "supply chain risk" designation, a framework previously applied to foreign companies like Huawei, marking the first time it was applied to a U.S. company.
 On the same day, OpenAI was reported to have secured a defense contract worth up to $200 million.
-The exclusion of Anthropic and the acquisition of a replacement contract by a competitor occurred virtually simultaneously.
+The exclusion of Anthropic and the acquisition of contracts by competing companies to fill the void occurred virtually simultaneously.

 Background and Context

-The relationship between AI companies and the military is not without precedent.
-The template was set by the 2018 Google Project Maven incident.
-When it emerged that Google's AI technology was being used for DoD drone footage analysis, 3,100 employees signed a letter of protest.
-Google declined to renew the contract and subsequently published AI ethics principles, pledging non-participation in "weapons or other technologies whose principal purpose is to cause harm."
+The relationship between AI companies and the military is not the first such conflict.
+The prototype was Google's Project Maven incident in 2018.
+When Google's AI technology was being used for Pentagon drone footage analysis, it became controversial within the company, leading to a protest signature from 3,100 employees.
+Google did not renew the contract and subsequently published AI ethics principles, expressing non-participation in "weapons or other technologies whose primary purpose is to cause or directly facilitate injury to people."

-However, eight years on from 2018, the industry landscape has shifted dramatically.
-Palantir secured a $10 billion Army contract and a $1.3 billion Project Maven contract, placing AI-military integration at the core of its business.
-OpenAI quietly removed its prohibition on military use from its terms of service in January 2024, and in February 2026 obtained a defense contract immediately after Anthropic's exclusion — a move that CEO Altman himself reportedly acknowledged "looked opportunistic."
-The DoD's AI budget reached $1.8 billion in FY2025, a 40% year-over-year increase.
-Military AI is becoming a vast market, and the collision between ethical judgment and market opportunity has grown unmistakable.
+However, the tide in the tech industry has changed significantly in the eight years since 2018.
+Palantir has secured a $10 billion contract with the Army and a $1.3 billion Project Maven contract, making AI military integration the core of its business.
+OpenAI quietly removed military use prohibition clauses from its terms of use in January 2024, and in February 2026, secured a defense contract immediately after Anthropic's exclusion.
+CEO Altman himself reportedly acknowledged it "looked opportunistic."
+The U.S. Department of Defense's AI budget reached $1.8 billion in FY2025, showing a sharp 40% increase from the previous year.
+Military AI is becoming a massive market, creating a clear collision between ethical judgment and market opportunity.

-Workers have also mobilized.
-In the wake of Anthropic's exclusion, a cross-company petition called "We Will Not Be Divided" was launched, gathering signatures from approximately 800 Google employees and 100 OpenAI employees.
-More than 200 Google employees submitted a letter urging management to avoid military entanglements.
-Whereas the 2018 Project Maven protest was confined to a single company, this time solidarity has extended across corporate boundaries.
+There's also movement on the workers' side.
+Following Anthropic's exclusion, a cross-tech company "We Will Not Be Divided" petition was launched, signed by approximately 800 Google employees and about 100 OpenAI employees.
+Over 200 Google employees submitted a letter to management urging them to avoid relationships with the military.
+Unlike 2018's Project Maven, which was a protest within one company, this spread to solidarity across corporate boundaries—a new development.

-International frameworks are also in motion.
-In December 2024, the UN General Assembly adopted a resolution on lethal autonomous weapons systems (LAWS) by an overwhelming vote of 166 to 3.
-The UN Secretary-General and the International Committee of the Red Cross (ICRC) have called for a binding treaty by 2026.
-The resolution, however, carries no legal force, and treaty negotiations have stalled.
-States have little incentive to relinquish the military advantage of autonomous weapons, and the pace of technological advancement is outstripping the formation of international norms.
+International frameworks are also moving.
+In December 2024, the UN General Assembly adopted a resolution on Lethal Autonomous Weapons Systems (LAWS) by an overwhelming majority of 166 to 3 (Belarus, North Korea, and Russia voted against; the United States did not participate in the vote).
+The UN Secretary-General and the International Committee of the Red Cross (ICRC) called for the development of a binding treaty by 2026.
+However, the resolution has no legal binding force, and treaty negotiations have not progressed.
+Nations have little motivation to give up the military advantages of autonomous weapons, and technological progress is outpacing the formation of international norms.

 - Set red lines (e.g., ban on autonomous weapons)